Ferroic Polarization from Nonpolar Phonons

 We define the second-order mode effective charge of modes $\lambda$ and $\mu$, which we denote as $\bm{Z}^{*(2)}_{\lambda\mu}$, as:

-Where $\bm{U}_\lambda$ represents eigendisplacements of mode $\lambda$ \cite{gonze1997dynamical}.
+where $\bm{U}_\lambda$ represents real-space displacements of mode $\lambda$ defined in the supercell \cite{gonze1997dynamical}.
+The information of the wavevector is implicit within the definition of $\bm{U}$.
 The $\lambda$ and $\mu$ modes don't need to be polar, or even zone-center modes.
-However, their wavevectors need to add up to a reciprocal lattice vector for $Z^{*(2)}_{\lambda\mu,\alpha}$ to be nonzero.
-From the two nonpolar modes $\lambda$ and $\mu$, the second-order contribution to dipole moment $\bm{p}$ can be calculated as (See End Matter):
+In general, the wavevectors of them need to add up to a reciprocal lattice vector for the product of their representations to include the polar $\Gamma$-point irrep and hence higher-order mode effective charge to be nonzero.
+The second-order contribution to dipole moment $\bm{p}$ from two nonpolar modes $\lambda$ and $\mu$ can be calculated using $Z^{*(2)}_{\alpha,\lambda\mu}$ as (See End Matter):

 Where $N$ is the number of primitive cells in the supercell and $Q_\lambda$ is the order parameter for mode $\lambda$.